cashubtc/nuts/tests/11-test.md

 pubkey  = 0279be667ef9dcbbac55a06295ce870b07029bfcdb2dce28d959f2815b16f81798
 ```

 The following `SwapRequest` is signed over the v1 message.
-The witness carries one signature per message format (v1, then the superseded formats); a mint counts ONE unique public key with a valid signature and ignores the signatures it cannot verify.
+The witness carries one signature per accepted message format (v1, then the string format it supersedes); a mint counts ONE unique public key with a valid signature and ignores signatures it cannot verify.

 ```json
 {